 - Imagine what you would tell a friend.

 - Step away from the decision (or sleep on it).

 - HALT when you are Hungry, Angry, Lonely, or Tired.

 - Put the decision in perspective.

-- Consider what your first gut reaction would be in a hurry.
+- Consider your first gut reaction.